top of page

 The hard thing is waking up in the middle of the night in a cold sweat when the dream turns into a nightmare.
 (Horowitz)

-People who have PTSD wake themselves up as soon as they get into a dream state.
-(Van der Kolk)
+People who have PTSD wake themselves up as soon as they get into a dream state. (van der Kolk)

 Trauma by nature drives us to the edge of comprehension....

 Somehow the very event that caused them so much pain had also become their sole source of meaning.
-They felt fully alive only when they were revisiting their [trauma].
+They felt fully alive only when they were revisiting their traumatic past.

 This is yet another part of the tragedy.